rashid-m/corbettmaths/specs/portal.md

 ## Proof verification

 In either Porting or Redeeming processes, there will be needs to verify a transaction has been confirmed on “public” blockchains (Bitcoin/Binance/Ethereum/etc).
-Fortunately, almost popular blockchains have supported Simplified Payment Verification (SPV for short) regardless of differences between those blockchains as Bitcoin’s using Merkel tree, Ethereum’s using Merkle Patricia tree, Binance’s using IAVL+ tree and so on.
+Fortunately, most of popular blockchains have supported Simplified Payment Verification (SPV for short) regardless of differences between those blockchains as Bitcoin’s using Merkel tree, Ethereum’s using Merkle Patricia tree, Binance’s using IAVL+ tree and so on.

 In order to verify the validity of proof on Incognito, we need to: